-1.5.6.5 Wake-Up-Service
+292 1.5.6.5 Wake-up service

-In order to protect the Gateway and the devices in the LAN against threats from the WAN side the Gateway implements a strict firewall policy and enforces that connections with external entities in the WAN shall only be established by the Gateway itself (e.g. when the Gateway delivers Meter Data or contacts the Gateway Administrator to check for updates)20.
+293 In order to protect the Gateway and the devices in the LAN against threats from the WAN side the Gateway implements a strict firewall policy and enforces that connections with external entities in the WAN shall only be established by the Gateway itself (e.g. when the Gateway delivers Meter Data or contacts the Gateway Administrator to check for updates)17.

-While this policy is the optimal policy from a security perspective the Gateway Administrator may want to facilitate applications in which an instant communication to the Gateway is required.

-In order to allow this kind of re-activeness, the Gateway keeps existing connections to external entities open (please refer to [TR 03109-3] for more details) and offers a so called wake-up service.
+- 297 While this policy is the optimal policy from a security perspective the Gateway Administrator may want 298 to facilitate applications in which an instant communication to the Gateway is required. - 299 In order to allow this kind of re-activeness of the Gateway keeps existing connections to external entities 300 open (please refer to [TR 03109-3] for more details) and offers a so called wake-up service.